 Special Olympics Arizona is a social change organization that utilizes sports and Unified programs as a catalyst for social change.
 Our vision is to expand the opportunities for social change by increasing access to the arts, building new audiences, and showcasing the many talents of our Special Olympics Athletes and Unified Partners through Unified Arts.
 The goal of Unified Arts is to empower people of all ages, with and without intellectual disabilities, to develop their creative and artistic skills while forming lifelong friendships with their local community.
 Unified Arts with Special Olympics Arizona is different from every other free art program in the state as it is housed both within school and in communities and is open to all ages, all abilities, and all levels of art knowledge!

 For more information on the goals and initiatives of our new Unified Arts Program, click here.
 If you would like to see our tentative Unified Arts Calendar to save some dates, click here.
 If you are interested in joining the Unified Arts Committee, complete the Unified Arts Committee Candidate Profile by clicking here and then send your completed form to Brittany Meola (Brittany@SpecialOlympicsArizona.org) for review and follow-up.

 A Special Olympics Unified Champion School has an inclusive school climate and exudes a sense of collaboration, engagement, and respect for all members of the student body and staff.
-A National Banner Unified Champion School is one that has demonstrated commitment to inclusion by achieving the ten standards described below.
-These standards are based upon the three over-arching components of a Unified Champion School which includes Special Olympics Unified Sports, Inclusive Youth Leadership, and Whole School Engagement.
+A National Banner Unified Champion School is one that has demonstrated a commitment to inclusion by achieving the ten standards described below.
+These standards are based upon the three over-arching components of a Unified Champion School which include Special Olympics Unified Sports, Inclusive Youth Leadership, and Whole School Engagement.
 Banner Schools should also be able to demonstrate they are self-sustainable or have a plan in place to sustain these inclusive activities into the future.